JMYoung93/Monster-Rolodex/README.md

-React-based application to demonstrate skills learned with React
+React-based application to demonstrate skills learned with React components, GET requests from open source APIs, and using JSX

 # Use